tauri-apps/awesome-tauri/README.md

 <!--lint disable awesome-heading awesome-github awesome-toc double-link -->

-<h2 align='center'>Awesome Tauri</h2>
+<h1 align='center'>Awesome Tauri</h1>

 <p align='center'>
-This is where we collect all of the best stuff from the ecosystem and community.
+A curated collection of the best stuff from the Tauri ecosystem and community.
 <br><br>

 <a href='https://awesome.re'>